Degree Requirements

 COMM XXXXXCommunication Elective 4

-Hiram Core Requirement 4
+Hiram Core Requirement, Elective, or Minor Course 4

-Elective, Second Major, or Minor Course 4
+Hiram Core Requirement, Elective, or Minor Course 4

 Hours12